-- SUPPORT protection and restoration PROTECT and RESTORE of a healthy and sustainable Delta ecosystem, including adequate water quality, inflow and outflow, and water supply, to support fisheries, wildlife, and habitat in perpetuity and managing or eradicating control invasive species. - SAFEGUARD Delta Counties' responsibilities related to land use, water resources, flood management, tax revenues, public health and safety, economic development, agricultural stability, recreation, and environmental protection in any projects, policies, or operations. - SUPPORT rehabilitation, improvement, and maintenance of levees throughout the Delta. - SUPPORT the "Delta pool" concept in which all those whose actions have an impact on the Delta environment share in the obligation to restore, maintain, improve, and protect the common resources of the Delta, including freshwater supplies, water quality, levees, and natural habitat.
-SUPPORT the Delta pool, in which the common resource provides quality freshwater supply to all Delta users, requiring mutual responsibility to maintain, restore, and protect the common resource. - REPRESENT and include local government in any governance structures for the Delta. - OPPOSE isolated conveyance.
+- SUPPORT protection and restoration of a healthy sustainable Delta ecosystem including adequate water quality, inflow and outflow, and water supply, to support fisheries, wildlife and habitat in perpetuity and managing or eradicating invasive species. - SAFEGUARD Delta Counties' responsibilities related to land use, water resources, flood management, tax revenues, public health and safety, economic development, agricultural stability, recreation, and environmental protection in any projects, policies, or operations. - SUPPORT rehabilitation, improvement, and maintenance of levees throughout the Delta. - SUPPORT the Delta pool, in which the common resource provides quality freshwater supply to all Delta users, requiring mutual responsibility to maintain, restore, and protect the common resource. - REPRESENT and include local government in any governance structures for the Delta. - OPPOSE isolated conveyance.